dhnt/dhnt/dhnt.md

 a b c d e f g h i j k l m n o p q r s t u v w x y z

-It is divided into two categories: vowels (5) in the first column and consonants (21) in the rest and arranged into five vowel groups as shown in the following alphabet table.
+It is divided into two categories: vowels (5) in the first column and consonants (21) in the rest of the columns and arranged into five vowel group rows as shown in the following alphabet table.

 |  |  |  |  |  |  |
 |--|--|--|--|--|--|